jocoro19/filter-lists/README.md

   - Removes the empty space when an ad or video is hidden on the homepage and subscription page
   - Makes the font size smaller for the video title and info on the homepage and subscription page
   - Makes the channel info section more compact
+  - Works best in conjunction with the JHS Basic YouTube Filter List mentioned above

 ### Installation via Stylus
 1. Install the [Stylus](https://github.com/openstyles/stylus) extension on your browser